George S. Patton: Image

-Patton cultivated a flashy, distinctive image in the belief that this would inspire his troops.
+Patton cultivated a flashy, distinctive image in the belief that it would inspire his troops.
 He carried an ivory-gripped, engraved, silver-plated Colt Single Action Army .45 caliber revolver on his right hip, and frequently wore an ivory-gripped Smith & Wesson Model 27 .357 Magnum on his left hip.
 He was usually seen wearing a highly polished helmet, riding pants, and high cavalry boots.
 Patton also cultivated a stern expression he called his "war face".
-He was known to oversee training maneuvers from atop a tank painted red, white and blue.
+He was known to oversee training maneuvers from atop a tank painted red, white, and blue.
 His jeep bore oversized rank placards on the front and back, as well as a klaxon horn which would loudly announce his approach from afar.
-He proposed a new uniform for the emerging Tank Corps, featuring polished buttons, a gold helmet, and thick, dark padded suits; the proposal was derided in the media as "the Green Hornet", and it was rejected by the Army.
+He proposed a new uniform for the emerging Tank Corps featuring polished buttons, a gold helmet, and thick, dark padded suits; the proposal was derided in the media as "the Green Hornet", and it was rejected by the Army.

-The historian Alan Axelrod wrote that "for Patton, leadership was never simply about making plans and giving orders, it was about transforming oneself into a symbol".
+Historian Alan Axelrod wrote that "for Patton, leadership was never simply about making plans and giving orders, it was about transforming oneself into a symbol".
 Patton intentionally expressed a conspicuous desire for glory, atypical of the officer corps of the day which emphasized blending in with troops on the battlefield.
-He was an admirer of Admiral Horatio Nelson for his actions in leading the Battle of Trafalgar in a full dress uniform.
-Patton had a preoccupation with bravery, wearing his rank insignia conspicuously in combat, and at one point during World War II, he rode atop a tank into a German-controlled village seeking to inspire courage in his men.
+He was an admirer of Admiral Horatio Nelson for his actions in leading the Battle of Trafalgar in a full-dress uniform.
+Patton had a preoccupation with bravery, wearing his rank insignia conspicuously in combat, and at one point during World War II he rode atop a tank into a German-controlled village seeking to inspire courage in his men.

 Patton was a staunch fatalist, and he believed in reincarnation.
 He believed that he might have been a military leader killed in action in Napoleon's army or a Roman legionary in a previous life.

 Patton developed an ability to deliver charismatic speeches.
 He used profanity heavily in his speech, which generally was enjoyed by troops under his command, but it offended other generals, including Bradley.
-The most famous of his speeches were a series he delivered to the Third Army prior to Operation Overlord.
-When speaking, he was known for his bluntness and witticism; he once said, "The two most dangerous weapons the Germans have are our own armored halftrack and jeep.
+The most famous of his speeches were a series that he delivered to the Third Army prior to Operation Overlord.
+He was known for his bluntness and witticism; he once said, "The two most dangerous weapons the Germans have are our own armored halftrack and jeep.
 The halftrack because the boys in it go all heroic, thinking they are in a tank.
 The jeep because we have so many God-awful drivers."
 During the Battle of the Bulge, he famously remarked that the Allies should "let the sons-of-bitches [Germans] go all the way to Paris, then we'll cut them off and round them up."
 He also suggested facetiously that his Third Army could "drive the British back into the sea for another Dunkirk."